 Examples:

-dataset from the year 2007, show the relationship between gdpPercap
+library(ggplot2)?geom_line?geom_boxplot?geom_bar?geom_ribbonUsing the gapminder dataset from the year 2007, show the relationship between gdpPercap and lifeExp using aesthetics and geoms.

 # install.packages("gapminder")library(gapminder)head(gapminder)